Successions

 Testate and intestate successions are done by simple possession or by administration.
 If done by simple possession, the heirs are sent directly into possession.
 If done by administration, a succession representative – or executor, if appointed by a last will and testament – is appointed and will administer the estate.
 The succession representative will sell any necessary assets, pay any outstanding debts, and ultimately place the heirs or legatees into possession of the decedent’s property.

-Louisiana Affidavit of Small Succession
+Louisiana Small Succession Affidavit Explained

 In some specific situations in Louisiana, a small succession affidavit may be acceptable.
 An estate generally qualifies if the gross estate of the deceased is less than $125,000, the deceased is a resident of Louisiana, and the deceased did not have a last will and testament.